Horse Heaven Hills AVA: Wineries

-Horse Heaven Hills AVA is home to the single largest wine making facility in Washington, the Columbia Crest Winery owned by Chateau Ste.
+Horse Heaven Hills is home to the single largest wine producing facility in Washington State, Columbia Crest Winery owned by Chateau Ste.
 Michelle in Paterson.
-Alexandria Nicole Cellars has a 267 acre at Destiny Ridge Vineyards.
+Also Alexandria Nicole Cellars sources from its 267 acre Destiny Ridge Vineyard.

-The AVA is also home to Zephyr Ridge Vineyard, which produces grapes for many wineries in Washington, including Hogue Cellars and Swiftwater Cellars.
+The AVA is also resident to Zephyr Ridge Vineyard which produces grapes for many wineries in the state including Hogue Cellars and Swiftwater Cellars.

 Wines

-Some of Washington's cult wines are produced from Cabernet Sauvignon grapes grown in this AVA including the 2002 and 2003 Quilceda Creek Vintners Cabernet Sauvignon, which scored the rare 100 point rating from Robert Parker's The Wine Advocate.
+Some of Washington's cult wines are produced from Cabernet Sauvignon grapes grown in the viticultural area including the 2002 and 2003 Quilceda Creek Vintners Cabernet Sauvignon, which scored the rare 100 point rating from Robert Parker's The Wine Advocate.
 Only 15 other wines in the US have received this designation, all made from California grapes.
 Only five other previous vintages have received consecutive perfect scores in The Wine Advocates publishing history.
 The Quilceda Creek wines were blends with grapes from three Red Mountain AVA vineyards and one Horse Heaven Hills AVA vineyard.